xizon/react-dd-builder/CONTRIBUTING.md

-# Contributing to Web Kiter
+# Contributing to React DD Builder

 Hi, there!